About the ECCTR Project

 European Union Web-Based Registry

-Cornea transplantations Worldwide, the cornea is the most transplanted tissue with over 100,000 transplants performed annually.
+Cornea transplantations Worldwide, the cornea is the most frequently transplanted intact tissue with over 180,000 transplants performed annually.

 In Europe, an estimated 30,000 cornea transplantations are performed annually.